davidemoro/collective.editskinswitcher/collective/editskinswitcher/README.txt

 dropdown, it will be used as the default skin when visiting that folder instead of the site-wide default skin.

+This menu is available for everyone who has the ``Set default skin`` permission, which by default is for Managers and Owners.
+So if you do not want anyone to have this menu, you can do so by not giving anyone this permission.

 Installation using zc.buildout
 ------------------------------